 Albuquerque police seek car in killings of 4 Muslim men

-ALBUQUERQUE, N.M.
-(AP) — Authorities investigating whether the killings of four Muslim men are connected said Sunday that they need help finding a vehicle believed to be connected to the deaths in New Mexico's largest the city.
+ALBUQUERQUE – Authorities investigating whether the killings of four Muslim men are connected said Sunday that they need help finding a vehicle believed to be connected to the deaths in New Mexico’s largest city.

 Albuquerque police said they released photos of the vehicle suspected of being used in the four homicides, hoping people could help identify the car.
 Police said the vehicle sought is a dark gray or silver four-door Volkswagen with dark tinted windows, and appears to be a Jetta.